OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 #### Connections

 Some corridors in Enter the Gungeon are locked and can be unlocked only from the other side of the door.
-This is usually used to force the player to go trough a loop that ends with a treasure or shop room and the door then serves as a shortcut to get back to the main path.
+This is usually used to force the player to go through a loop that ends with a treasure or shop room and the door then serves as a shortcut to get back to the main path.
 We use a custom connection implementation to add the `bool IsLocked` field.
 If the door is locked, we use red colour to draw the line between the two rooms.

 <Tabs
 defaultValue="room"